 As our friends at Great Game™ often share, organizations who subscribe to the open-book methodology have employee engagement levels that are three times higher than the national average.
 By tying the work employees are doing daily to the outcomes and success of the company, these leaders are giving employees more reasons to invest their full hearts and minds in their work.

 Our customer SRC Lexington (a division of SRC) is a prime example of an organization that is living the open-book and employee-owned philosophy, while also investing in employee engagement transformation.
 We recently sat down with the Lexington factory’s General Manager, Rob Shear, who was introduced to my team at the Gathering of Games a few years ago.

 Taking Feedback a Level Deeper

 Employee feedback has always been important to SRC, as the company has been sending a semi-annual employee satisfaction survey for more than 30 years.
 But as a data-driven leader, Rob wanted to take feedback to the next level, with a solution that would give him more actionable insights into his teams’ engagement.

 “The comments on the satisfaction survey can be pretty wide-ranging, so I wanted to find a tool to help me dig a bit deeper into the data.
 We’re all about metrics and sharing those with employees, and working with Emplify has allowed us to do that,” he said.

-That’s why when Rob heard Emplify co-founder, Adam Weber, speak at the Annual Gathering of Games, our message of data-driven culture really resonated.
+That’s why when Rob heard Emplify co-founder, Adam Weber, speak at The Great Game of Business Conference, our message of data-driven culture really resonated.
 SRC Lexington has now been working with Emplify for the last 18 months to scientifically measure and incrementally improve employee engagement.